-Please note: Petrol and diesel are not accepted at any of the recycling centres.
+Please note: Unidentified chemicals, petrol and diesel are not accepted at any of the recycling centres.

-You can dispose of asbestos at Kirkless Recycling Centre.
-An appointment must be arranged 24 hours beforehand - please call 01942 825755.
+You can dispose of asbestos at Kirkless Recycling Centre on Saturday mornings only between 9am and 12 noon.
+An appointment must be arranged beforehand by calling 01942 825755.

 Asbestos is extremely harmful to health and disposing of it is at your own risk.